Vyral/base-template/_posts/2018-06-18-how-tax-law-changes-affect-our-palm-beach-county-marketplace.md

 tags:
   - Real Estate Market Info
 excerpt: >-
-  Today I want to address what’s probably your least favorite (but still important) topic: taxes.
+  Today I want to address a very important, but very unpopular, topic: taxes.
   The changes in our tax laws that were put in place at the end of last year have caused many people to consider moving to a more affordable state.
 How does that impact us here in South Florida?
 Both buyers and sellers can take advantage of this situation, but they need to act now.
 To find out why, watch my latest video.
 enclosure: >-
   https://s3.amazonaws.com/vyralmarketing/Lisa+Treu/Videos/2018/Florida+Taxes+%257C+Palm+Beach+Real+Estate.mp4
 pullquote: 'If you’re a business owner, you’ll love bringing your employees down here.'